 We Are Hiring Realtors For Loan Officer Positions

-If you are a licensed and are interest in becoming a licensed mortgage loan originator, please contact Gustan Cho at 262-716-8151 or email at firstname.lastname@example.org.
-We are licensed in most of the 50 states and are looking for hard working real estate professionals to test for their mortgage loan originator licenses and join our growing team nationwide.
+Licensed real estate agents who have an interest in becoming a licensed mortgage loan originator, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email at firstname.lastname@example.org.
+We are direct lenders licensed with no lender overlays in multiple states and are looking for hard-working real estate professionals to test for their mortgage loan originator licenses and join our growing team nationwide.
 Visit CAREER OPPORTUNITIES